hatbocs/irc-gm/README.md

 ```

 Upon loading, the page will add buttons to cancel one request at a time, or cancel all pending requests in the list.

+### What It Does

+The script will create an IFrame so that you can see it working.
+It loads the target account into the frame and then clicks the required elements to unfollow the account.